May 2025 - Run Club Menlo Park Receives Proclamation from City of Menlo Park - Click Here

-Run Club Menlo Park is a running program for girls (and now boys too!) in 2nd*-8th grades.
+Run Club Menlo Park is a running program for kids 7*-14 years old.
 While our program is non-competitive and we have runners of all levels from first-time beginners to advanced level runners, we are a serious running program for all girls and boys.

-*Please see our About RCMP page for more info on 2nd graders and even younger runners: Click Here.
+*Please see our About RCMP page for more info on younger runners: Click Here.

 The First Rule of Run Club: Have Fun!
 The way to keep kids running is to keep running fun.
 While we are having fun running, we also teach serious running techniques such as pace, form, endurance, and speed.
-We weave running games into our workouts (Clue Relay, Sharks & Minnows, Chaos Tag, and more) and include a social-emotional lesson/theme at every practice.
-This past season, we covered topics such as Teamwork, Respect, Compromise, Empathy, Cooperation, Introspection, Gratitude, Positive Competition, Burden vs. Opportunity, and many more.
+We weave running games into our workouts (Clue Relay, Sharks & Minnows, Chaos Tag, and more) and include a social-emotional lesson/theme at many practices.
+This past season, we covered topics such as Compromise, Cooperation, Gratitude, Burden vs. Opportunity, and many more.
 Is it really that fun?
 On average over the past three seasons, 89% of runners have returned to run the next season.

-We train for 10 weeks (twice a week) and complete a practice 5K and a final 5K.
-Run Club Menlo Park is also an official USA Track & Field youth running club and there are opportunities through the club to participate in local, regional, and even national competitions.
-In our Spring and Fall 2022 seasons, we raced in Hayward (XC), Santa Cruz (XC), Oakland (Track), Brisbane (5K), and Menlo Park (XC & 5K).
+For Spring Season, we train for 8 weeks (twice a week) and complete two 5K races and one 3K trail race.
+Run Club Menlo Park is also an official USA Track & Field youth running club and there are opportunities through the club to participate in local, regional, and even national competitions (we took 12 runners to Junior Olympics in Indiana last fall).
+In Fall and Spring seasons, we raced in Hayward (XC), Pleasanton (XC), Rancho Cordova (XC), Cottonwood (XC), Fresno (XC), Indiana (XC), Stanford (5K), Brisbane (5K), Stockton (Track), Modesto (Track), Oakland (Track), and Menlo Park (XC & 5K & 3K Trail).

-RCMP has two 10-week seasons, one in the Fall and one in the Spring.
+RCMP has two seasons, one in the Fall and one in the Spring.
 Fall Season

-starts at the end of August and Spring Season starts in the beginning of March.
+starts at the end of August and Spring Season starts in mid-March.

 Practices are held at the Encinal Elementary school track & field.